 the number of delivery points within that Network Operator’s network which have that customer characterisation and 12 months or more consumption history.

-A Network Operator must determine the estimated usage for a delivery point by applying the relevant average base load and average temperature sensitivity factor (calculated pursuant to clause 2.2.3 of this Attachment) for that delivery point to each day occurring during the period to which the estimated meter reading relates.
-A Network Operator must use the latest available effective degree days published by AEMO under clause 2.8.4(a) of these Procedures.
+A Network Operator must determine the estimated usage for a delivery point by applying the relevant average base load and average temperature sensitivity factor for that delivery point to each day occurring during the period to which the estimated meter reading relates.
+A Network Operator must use the latest available effective degree days published by AEMO.
 Where the effective degree day for a reading period for a day is not available, the Network Operator must use the effective degree day for the previous day.

 A Network Operator must apply the applicable average heating value and pressure correction factors to the estimated consumed energy to determine the estimated flow for the period and the relevant estimated meter reading.